-The system board is designed to meet the ACPI (Advanced Configuration Power Interface) specification.
+The 586ITBD is designed to meet the ACPI (Advanced Configuration Power Interface) specification.
 It has energy saving features which enable operating systems to reliably manage and coordinate power planes, PnP (Plug-and-Play) peripherals, and cooling fans.
-The system board is PC 97 compliant.
+The 586ITBD is PC 97 compliant.
 Microsoft®'s PC 97 "OnNow" design allows continual "power on" with reduced energy consumption.

-RTC Timer to Power-on the System
+RTC Timer to Power On the System

-The RTC installed on the system board allows your system to automatically power-on on the set day and time.
-Set the day and time you would like your system to power-on in the "Resume By Alarm" field (Power Management Setup) of the Award BIOS.
+The RTC installed on the 586ITBD system board allows your system to automatically wake up on the set day and time.
+Set the day and time you would like your system to power on in the "Resume By Alarm" field (Power Management Setup) of the Award BIOS.